CharltonC/chrome-css-selector-capture/README.md

 ## Issues/Support

 - As majority of time is spent prior to initial release, I am transitioned to casual maintenance for this project.
 Any future feature request will still be considered as whether it should go in the next release.
 For now the next version release interval would be somewhere in 3-6 months, unless for critical hotfix.
+- If you find this extension useful, simply give it a good rating in Chrome store and/or start this repository.
+It will make it easier for others to find it.
 - For bugs/issues, please provide details and try to be as specific as possible.
 For example:
   - URL
   - Steps to reproduce the issue